List of Australia Test cricket records: Highest partnerships by wicket

 A wicket partnership describes the number of runs scored before each wicket falls.
 The first wicket partnership is between the opening batsmen and continues until the first wicket falls.
 The second wicket partnership then commences between the not out batsman and the number three batsman.
 This partnership continues until the second wicket falls.
 The third wicket partnership then commences between the not out batsman and the new batsman.
 This continues down to the tenth wicket partnership.
 When the tenth wicket has fallen, there is no batsman left to partner, so the innings is closed.

-Australian batsmen hold two Test wicket partnerships records.
-Sid Barnes and Don Bradman came together in the second Test of the 1946–47 Ashes series at the Sydney Cricket Ground and put together a fifth wicket partnership of 405 runs.
-The other record is the fourth wicket partnership of 449 which was set by still active Shaun Marsh and the recently retired Adam Voges.
-This came in the first Test against the West Indies at Bellerive Oval in December 2015.
+The Australian pair of Sid Barnes and Don Bradman came together in the second Test of the 1946–47 Ashes series at the Sydney Cricket Ground and put together a fifth wicket partnership of 405 runs—the oldest of the Test wicket partnerships records.

 Highest partnerships by runs

 The highest Test partnership by runs for any wicket is held by the Sri Lankan pairing of Kumar Sangakkara and Mahela Jayawardene who put together a third wicket partnership of 624 runs during the first Test against South Africa in July 2006.
 This broke the record of 576 runs set by their compatriots Sanath Jayasuriya and Roshan Mahanama against India in 1997.
-New Zealand's Andrew Jones and Martin Crowe hold the third-highest Test partnership with 467 made in 1991 against Sri Lanka.
-Equal fourth on the list is Mudassar Nazar and Javed Miandad of Pakistan who together scored 451 against Pakistan in 1983 and the Australian pairing of Bill Ponsford and Don Bradman putting on the same score against England in the 1934 Ashes series.
+Equal fifth on the list is Mudassar Nazar and Javed Miandad of Pakistan who together scored 451 against Pakistan in 1983 and the Australian pairing of Bill Ponsford and Don Bradman putting on the same score against England in the 1934 Ashes series.